 Any couple in the UK without a prenuptial agreement who wants to protect assets acquired during marriage, clarify financial matters, address changing circumstances or define ownership of specific assets should consider a postnuptial agreement.

 It can be beneficial for couples to address financial concerns, expectations regarding property and support in the case of divorce or death.
-Be sure to hire a professional postnuptial agreement lawyer to get support and advice on what to do.

 Post nuptial agreements are not binding in the sense that there is no legislation in place that makes them automatically binding in England and Wales.
 However, if they are fair in the circumstances prevailing, the couple give full relevant disclosure of their financial circumstances, and they each receive independent legal advice, they are likely to be upheld provided they both understood the implications of what they were signing and were free from pressure at the time they signed the agreement.
 If they are entered into to confirm that they intend to be bound by the terms of a prenuptial agreement made shortly before the wedding, they are more likely to be binding.
 They are also more likely to be binding if they are made in the form of a qualifying nuptial agreement recommended by The Law Commission.